-As part of our initiatives to identify and mitigate risk, we conduct due diligence on all suppliers, which includes a due diligence questionnaire and review of supplier’s policies for significant, critical and large value suppliers.
+As part of our initiatives to identify and mitigate risk, we conduct due diligence on all suppliers.
+This includes adverse media analysis, where appropriate, and, for key/critical suppliers, a due diligence questionnaire in combination with a review of suppliers’ policies.

 Compliance with all applicable laws, including modern slavery, forms part of our contract that we look to put in place with key suppliers.
 Atom will only deal with third parties where it is satisfied the third party operates in a manner consistent with Atom’s core values.